mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Global pressure curve
 ^^^^^^^^^^^^^^^^^^^^^

-If you find the feeling of Krita too hard or too soft regarding the pressure when you paint, you can set a softer or harder curve here: :menuselection:`Settings --> Configure Krita --> Tablet settings`
+If you find the feeling of Krita too hard or too soft regarding the pressure when you paint, you can set a softer or harder curve here: :menuselection:`Settings --> Configure Krita... --> Tablet settings`

 Adjustment
 ^^^^^^^^^^